DataONEorg/dataone-web/content/webinars/_index.md

     alttext: ''
     type: ''
   title: Cutting-edge discussions in research data management
-  intro: Please join us for discussions on open science, the role of
+  intro: Please join us once a month for discussions on open science, the role of
     the data lifecycle, and achieving innovative science through shared data and ground-breaking tools.
   pill: